alexandra1599/Machine-Learning-Fundamentals/Python_Basics/Get_Started.md

-# Get started with Python and Scikit-learn for regression models
+# Get started with Python and Scikit-learn

 If you find a code on github and you want to run it but you don't have python on your machine, do the following :